Applying Grover-mixer quantum alternating operator ansatz algorithm to higher-order unconstrained binary optimization problems: Comparison on HUBO problems

 \section{Comparison on HUBO problems}

-In this section, we present a systematic comparison between the XM-QAOA and GM-QAOA frameworks applied to two representative combinatorial problems: the Max-Cut problem on random hypergraphs and the Sherrington–Kirkpatrick (SK) spin glass model.
-Both problems were formulated as HUBO instances of varying locality and system size.
-For the SK model, all coupling coefficients $J_{i_1\ldots i_d}$ with $d>1$ were drawn independently from a standard normal distribution (all $J_{i_1}$ are set to zero).
-For the Max-Cut hypergraph instances, each permissible hyperedge was included independently with probability $1/2$, yielding uniformly random binary interaction coefficients $J_{i_1\ldots i_d}$ for $d>1$.
-For each problem configuration, 100 random instances were generated and subsequently solved.
+In this section, we present a systematic comparison between the XM-QAOA and GM-QAOA frameworks applied to two representative combinatorial problems: a Max-Cut-like problem on random hypergraphs and the Sherrington-Kirkpatrick (SK) spin-glass model.
+Both problems are formulated as HUBO instances with varying locality and problem size.

+For the SK model with maximum order $D$, all coupling coefficients $J_{i_1 \ldots i_d}$ for $d = 2,\ldots,D$ and all index combinations $i_1 < \ldots < i_d$ are drawn independently from the standard normal distribution, $J_{i_1 \ldots i_d} \sim \mathcal{N}(0,1)$ (i.e., with zero mean and unit variance), while linear terms are set to zero.
+This construction includes all possible interactions up to order $D$.
+For example, for $n = 14$ and $D = 4$, the instance contains $\binom{14}{2} + \binom{14}{3} + \binom{14}{4} = 1456$ interaction terms.
+For the Max-Cut-like (hereafter Max-Cut) hypergraph instances, we adopt a Bernoulli generation scheme: each possible hyperedge of size $d$ ($2 \leq d \leq D$) is included independently with probability $1/2$, with corresponding coupling coefficients $J_{i_1 \ldots i_d} \in \{0,1\}$.
+This results in a dense random hypergraph.
+For the same parameters $n = 14$ and $D = 4$, the expected number of terms is approximately 728.
+For each problem configuration, 100 random instances were generated and subsequently solved using the layerwise optimization approach.
+The full dataset is available in Ref.~\cite{supplementary_data}.

 Figure~\ref{fig: comp_prob_algo_mc_sk} illustrates the averaged results for $D=\{2, 4\}$ and $n=\{6,10,14\}$.
 The XM-QAOA curves exhibit rapid initial growth in $P(E_{\rm min})$ at low circuit depths, but quickly saturate, forming a plateau.
 This indicates that increasing the number of layers beyond a certain point does not improve solution quality.
 In contrast, GM-QAOA displays a markedly different behavior: it exhibits a slower, monotonic increase in performance, gradually rising without saturation within the tested range.
 Notably, the GM-QAOA curve eventually intersects the XM-QAOA plateau at a critical depth (marked with red stars), beyond which it consistently outperforms the transverse-field approach.